Quick answer

-For baby-led weaning, chicken must be cooked until very tender and cut into safe shapes.
+For baby-led weaning, chicken must be cooked until very tender and offered in safe shapes — shredded, in strips, or as soft meatballs — never dry or in hard chunks.

 When babies can eat chicken

-Babies can eat chicken from around 6 months when starting solids.
+Babies can eat chicken from around 6 months, once they're starting solids.

-Chicken must be fully cooked and soft enough to mash between your fingers.
-Shredded or strip-shaped works best.
+Chicken must be fully cooked (no pink, juices run clear) and soft enough to mash between your fingers — shredded or strip-shaped works best.

 See our first foods for baby guide for more ideas.